opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 ### REST API

-#### Security Groups
+#### Security Group
-The security group resource `/api/server/v1/virtualizationConnectors/{vcId}/securityGroups/{sgId}` is being slightly modified with:
-1.  **projectid** and **projectName** now are optional:  These fields are not applicable to Kubernetes.
+The security group resource `/api/server/v1/virtualizationConnectors/{vcId}/securityGroups/{sgId}` is being slightly modified: the **projectid** and **projectName** now are optional, these fields are not applicable to Kubernetes.
 For OpenStack, the enforcement of these fields will be done in the OSC business logic instead.
-2.  optional collection of **labels** being added: These fields are applicable only to Kubernetes and the following restrictions will be enforced by the OSC busines logic for Kubernetes security groups:
-a) At least one label must be provided when creating or updating a security group;
-b) All labels must be strings in the format "key=value".

-> Note: The choice of using a string rather a well defined data type for labels with {key; value} is because the key+value format may not be applicable to other virtualization platforms we may support in the future.

 ```javascript
 SecurityGroupDto {